 To read and consider the Minutes; provided that if a copy of the Draft Minutes has been circulated to each Member not later than the day of issue of the Agenda for the next meeting, the Minutes may be taken as read.

-After consideration, to approve the signature of the Minutes by the person presiding, as a correct record
+After consideration, to approve the signature of the Minutes by the person presiding, as a correct record.

 To deal with business expressly required by statute to be done.

-To review reports from Members, Councillors, Officers and Representatives
+To review reports from Members, Councillors, Officers and Representatives.

-To discuss Agenda items For Discussion
+To discuss Agenda items For Discussion.

 To consider Planning Applications